-Energy Star keeps their rating pretty simplified.
-A product either earns the little blue star sticker of approval or it does not.
+Energy Star keeps its rating pretty simplified.
+A product either earns the little blue star sticker of approval, or it does not.
 For a product to be Energy Star approved, it must meet standards for U-factor and solar heat gain coefficient.
 Each Energy Star sticker also indicates which of the 4 U.S. climate zones the product is rated for.

-The NFRC bases their rating on the two factors considered by Energy Star as well as an additional 3 metrics.
-This means that a window which is approved by the NFRC will also meet Energy Star standards, but not all Energy Star windows will also be NFRC approved.
+The NFRC bases its rating on the two factors considered by Energy Star as well as an additional three metrics.
+This means that a window that is approved by the NFRC will also meet Energy Star standards, but not all Energy Star windows will also be NFRC agreed.

-The 5 factors that the NFRC tests and rates are:
+The five factors that the NFRC tests and rates are:

 When windows meet or exceed the rating standards, manufacturers label them with a certification sticker.

-Look for the blue Energy Star sticker and/or the white NFRC label on the window pane.
+Look for the blue Energy Star sticker and the white NFRC label on the window pane.

 The NFRC label is useful for comparing one window to another because it gives the numerical values the window received in each of the rating categories.

-The trade-off is that over the lifetime of the window, energy efficient windows will help decrease the amount of your energy bills whereas non-efficient windows will lead to higher heating and cooling costs.
+The trade-off is that over the lifetime of the window, energy-efficient windows will help decrease the number of your energy bills.
+In contrast, non-efficient windows will lead to higher heating and cooling costs.